FanWu-fan/FanWu-fan.github.io/Readme.md

 https://github.com/xufanzuo/Graduation-Project-Visceral-sorting

 *  Use PROE simulation, 3D printer, and CNC machine tools to design a parallel robotic arm platform.
-*  Use two single-chip STM32 serial communication, coupling end effector and parallel manipulator。
+*  Use two single-chip STM32 serial communication, coupling end effector and parallel manipulator.
-*  Experiment to measure the maximum pressure on the internal organs of the duck, and use filtering and other algorithms to find the maximum pressure。
+*  Experiment to measure the maximum pressure on the internal organs of the duck, and use filtering and other algorithms to find the maximum pressure.

 ## SKILLS ![](./split.png)